Why Successful Business Owners No Longer Rely on Historical Financial Reports

 However, so much more can be gained by looking to the future and preparing for it.
-Scenario planning takes the humble forecast up several gears to a working forecast and versions that visualise ‘what-ifs’.
-It’s a virtual, forward-thinking business plan.
+Scenario planning takes your forecast up several gears: it’s a virtual, forward-thinking business plan.
 Whereas the budget may have shown that you need to sail through an iceberg, the cash flow forecast will highlight where you are today so that you can steer in a different direction by reacting to your business needs.
 The forecast is for the immediate future.

 A great example is Moneypad, an accounting firm that applied for business financing using FUTRLI.
-They later set up Boards (a live Dashboard) to show the client how they are trending against their projections on a daily basis.
+They later set up live Dashboards to show the client how they are trending against their projections on a daily basis.
 What’s more, the whole team are involved and taking responsibility for the figures.
 You can read that case study here.

 Why you should stay connected to the market around you

 There is so much new technology entering the market to make businesses more efficient.
 As a business owner, keeping an eye on TechCrunch’s startups list is one of many ways to track it and keep ahead of your competition.
 You need to be able to see, react and be part of the ride.
 If you’re looking at 12-week-old data to run your business and not scenario planning for the future, what is this costing you?
 How is your competitor using that to their advantage?